arturfabricio/project-mlops/reports/README.md

-Cloud storage buckets: This was mainly for handling the data.
-The data was also configured using DVC for version control.
-If we got the bloud functions to work, then the buckets would also be in charge of storing relavant models and other data for the function to run.

 Compute Engine: The compute engine was made used to actually train the model.
 Combining the VM's with tmux its possible to let the training run over night and in with parralel sessions.
 If we had more money we would have setup multiple VM's using GPUs to train the model faster.